 If you are not prepared for and willing to commit to this magnitude of wilderness trip, please do not get on the waiting list, get a permit, and then cancel.
 This only reduces other river runners' opportunities to float the rivers.

 You must comply with all U.S. and Canadian Customs, conservation and other laws.
 Contacts: U.S. Customs Service, P.O.
 Box 1509, Haines, AK, 99827, (907) 767-5511.
 Canada Customs, Box 4520, Whitehorse, Yukon, Y1A 2R8,(867) 667-3964.

 Glacier Bay National Park/Preserve, Kluane National Park & Reserve, British Columbia Parks, Yukon Territorial Government and Champagne & Aishihik First Nations continue to work on a joint international river management plan.
 Until the time an international plan is in place, Glacier Bay National Park/Preserve will manage the private permit system.
 Note: All fees collected are used to offset administrative, maintenance, patrol and personnel costs in managing the river and river permit system.

-Please note: British Columbia Parks is now instituting a fee of up to $100.00 or $125.00 (Canadian) per person, depending on the date of the trip for all Alsek and Tatshenshini trips.
+- Tatshenshini-Alsek Park (British Columbia Parks) Fee is $100.00 or $125.00 (CAN) per person, depending on the date of the trip, for all Alsek and Tatshenshini trips.

 Permit Application Procedures: